j23414/mango-user-guide/basics.md

 ![](img07.png)

 Network files can be imported as csv or other delimited text files.
 These can be exported from excel.
-The network files usually include a list of nodes, a hypen on it's own line, and a list of edges. cCopy and past the following into your net.txt file.
+The network files usually include a list of nodes, a hypen on it's own line, and a list of edges.
+Copy and paste the following text blocks into your net.txt and gel.txt files.
+**In net.txt**
 ```
 a
 b